elfakyn/knowledge/aws/boto3_private_beta_services.md

 ### Does it have to have that exact directory structure?

 Yes. `service_name/YYYY-MM-DD/service-2.json`.
 The service name has to match the `signingName` and the date has to match the `apiVersion` date.
-Chec in the json file AWS gave you.
+Check in the json file AWS gave you.

 ### What if I need to provide a specific endpoint URL?